Sonya Rebecchi: Storylines

 When Toadie is sued by Eric Edwards (Paul O'Brien), Sonya befriends his wife, Mandy (Emelia Burns).
 Sonya arranges a dinner, so they can talk and work things out, but she ends up fighting with Toadie.
 However, this causes Mandy and Eric to realise they need to sort out their problems and Eric drops the lawsuit.
 Sonya begins an online blog about parenting and is soon contacted by Jacob Holmes (Clayton Watson), who is raising his son, Elliott (Ryder Smyth) alone.
 Jacob leaves Elliott with Sonya and she fears he will never come back.
 She struggles to cope with two young children, especially when Elliott becomes sick.
 Toadie contacts Elliot's maternal grandparents despite Sonya's objections.
 Jacob soon returns for Elliott.
 When Jacob kisses Sonya, she ends their friendship.
 When Toadie discovers the kiss, he feels betrayed and Sonya recognises that Toadie no longer trusts her, putting strain on their marriage.

-Sonya becomes the convenor of the local Gambler's Anonymous support group and meets Patricia Pappas, her neighbour Chris's (James Mason) mother.
+Sonya becomes the convenor of the local Gambler's Anonymous support group and meets Patricia Pappas, the mother of her neighbour Chris's (James Mason) mother.
 She learns that Patricia does not know that Chris's boyfriend Hudson Walsh (Remy Hii) is serving time in prison for murder, and inadvertently reveals Chris's secret to her.
 Soon after Patricia is arrested for theft to fund her gambling, leading to Chris discovering her secret.
 Chris is angry with Sonya, calling her a hypocrite.
 However, Chris come to terms with his mother's problem, and turns to Sonya for advice.
 Sonya spends less time at home with Toadie, Callum and Nell, causing strain on her marriage.
 Toadie hires Naomi Canning as his personal assistant and her mother, Sheila (Colette Mann), warns Sonya to be wary of her daughter.
 Sonya reluctantly allows Callum to go to the United States after he wins an overseas scholarship.
 The problems in the Rebecchi marriage continue when Sonya starts spending all of her time helping Mark Brennan and Bailey Turner (Calen Mackenzie) through their issues.
 Sonya and Toadie have a big argument in public, and Sonya goes away with Nell.
 On her return, she learns Naomi kissed Toadie and Sonya slaps her during a confrontation.
 She later apologises to Naomi.
 Sonya and Toadie agree to cut back on their work, so that they can spend more time together, and eventually convinces Naomi to return to working for Jarrod as he loses customers.
 Sonya supports Paul Robinson (Stefan Dennis) when he falls ill with depression, allowing him to visit the nursery to be at one with nature.
 When Paul recovers, he uses the nursery, and Sonya, as a marketing campaign to try to get himself re-elected as mayor; however, the nursery is trashed by Jayden Warley (Khan Oxenham) in revenge as his mother Sue Parker (Kate Gorman) is the stand-in mayor.
 Paul convinces Sonya not to press charges against Jayden and Sonya realises that Paul did this to blackmail Sue into standing down as mayor.